mawojapow/freesnowboarding/urara/posts/gopro/+page.svelte.md

 The Patscherkofel STAIR !

 When I lived @Kofel and heard he did that.
-Man, it blew my mind 2 J-Line Rides.
+Man, it blew my mind for more than 2 J-Line Rides.

-Shoutouts to Kofel Homies (& IBK Gs)
+Shoutouts Kofel Homies (& IBK Gs)

 Lorenz, your crazy and I love it.